Leolardo/Laniakea_Backreaction/_posts/2023-10-3-Rad_v_data.md

 ---
 layout: page
-title: Radial velocities
+title: Toy Model
 # permalink: /Residuals/
 ---
+# Best fit Ellipsoid

+The best fit ellipsoid goes here

+# Radial Velocities
-The following is a map of the radial peculiar velocity field inside Laniakea with respect to the centre of our best fit ellipsoid.
-The Milky Way is at the origin of the Supergalactic Cartesian frame.  {% include Lania_rad_v_data.html %}
+The reconstructed radial peculiar velocity field inside Laniakea, computed with respect to the centre of our best fit ellipsoid. {% include Lania_rad_v_data.html %}

+# Theoretical prediction
+The quadrupolar prediction for the radial peculiar velocity field inside Laniakea predicted by the triaxial anisotropic expansion. {% include Lania_rad_v_theory.html %}

+# Residuals
+The residuals, in units of standard deviations, between the reconstructed radial peculiar velocity field and the theoretical prediction for a constant dispersion of 170 km/s {% include Lania_residuals.html %}